Choose the correct Inline Skates

 Skate Boot: Leather

 Leather boots are hard and lightweight.
-It has to be compressed to the users foot by laces.
-However, the cushioning is thin, making it the least comfortable.
+They are laced to compress against the skater's foot, but the cushioning is thin, making them the least comfortable option.

 Skate Frame: Extruded Aluminium

-Mid-size wheels get best of both speed and agility.
+Mid-size wheels give you the best of both speed and agility.

-Soft wheels gives maximum traction which is important in an inline hockey game.
+Softer wheels give maximum traction, which is important in an inline hockey game.

 Back to blog